CTF-handbooks/map-tester-handbook/tester-handbook.md

     * Red barrier covers all the empty spaces

     **Players should not be teleported back if they are standing within their team boundary** (Make sure to check all the corners of the team boundary.
-For example: the areas behind the team base, in the air, below in the ground, etc....)
+For example, the areas behind the team base, in the air, below in the ground, etc....)

 3. Map config
     * Map is enabled